IsaacvVii/ML/README.md

 # ML California Housing

-# Predictive Modeling adn Classificiation with Regression and KNN
+# Predictive Modeling and Classificiation with Regression and KNN
 -
 -
 -